The best museums in Pennsylvania in September 2025

 The Philadelphia Museum of Art, the largest art museum in Philadelphia, is a hub of diverse art collections from various periods and regions including Europe, America, and Asia.
 The museum welcomes approximately 800,000 visitors each year, making it a popular destination for art enthusiasts and tourists alike.

-3. Betsy Ross House3
+6. Betsy Ross House6

 Betsy Ross House